 Before importing data, it is recommended to change any column headers to latitude and longitude to populate

 the_geom column with geometry coordinates.
 There should be one column for latitude, and one column for longitude.
-Otherwise, once data is imported, you can georeference your data to convert it to geometry coordinates.
-The Georeference analysis is subject to quota limitations and extra fees may apply.
+Otherwise, once data is imported, you can geocode your data to convert it to geometry coordinates.
+The Geocode analysis is subject to quota limitations and extra fees may apply.

 If you have a .CSV file, it should be saved with UTF-8 encoding so that the data is imported into CARTO properly.
 This helps if there are any special characters in your data.

 Confirm that your data includes proper projections.
 By default, CARTO uses the EPSG 4326 projection to store geospatial data in your dataset.
 When data is imported,

 the_geom column is created and displays the latitude and longitude in a single projection, using the WGS84 cartographic method (EPSG 4326 projection).

 You can always change the map projection to a compatible projection, using